traylz/accountee/README.md

 Dropwizard - I was planning to use Jersey & Jetty - that's all bundled in Dropwizard (along with Jackson).
 Also found pretty good module for Guice integration

-H2 - supports memory mode
+H2 - supports memory mode + embeddable

 Cucumber - for human readable tests.

 ### Why adding transfer entity to app?
-1. Transfers shouldn't be done twice in case of network glitch.
-2. Retry of transfer message should be safe.
+Taking into consideration http is not reliable transport (not durable) we may find ourselves in situation when transfer operation timed-out due to network glitch.
+In this situation we wouldn't know if transfer was done or not.
+Can we retry?
+How can we check if transaction was done?
+If there is no Transfer entity these questions would stay unanswered.
+So, adding transfer would allow us to retry transfer in case of server timeout and also we will have log of all transfers.

 ### How avoiding deadlocks and guaranteeing consistency?
 1. Locking resources in order: transaction -> two accounts (ordered by primary key).